RenderKit/oidn/doc/api.md

 All auxiliary images should use the same pixel reconstruction filter as the beauty image.
 Using a properly anti-aliased beauty image but aliased albedo or normal images will likely introduce artifacts around edges.

+QUALITY------
+The balanced quality mode is essentially the same as high quality mode except lower numerical precision is used, if this is supported by the device.
+This results in an almost imperceptible difference compared to high quality but performance may be significantly higher.
+QUALITY------

 #### Albedo